Underground Railroad Bicycle Route, USA to Canada

 Big Boulder Ride, California

 Another wonderfully secluded off-road ride, Big Boulder offers riders a highly technical and challenging 22 mile (35km) loop.
 The track is a revived 130-year-old mining trail which starts out in Downieville, a mine rush town hidden away in the vast Tahoe National Forest.
-The riding here is single track mountain biking in an outstanding mountain setting with huge and exiting descents taking you down and along the Yuba River.
-This track is for pretty advanced riders and encompasses long sections of sustained ascension before rewarding you with the Yuba River decent.
+The riding here is single track mountain biking in an outstanding mountain setting with huge and exciting descents taking you down and along the Yuba River.
+This track is for pretty advanced riders and encompasses long sections of sustained ascension before rewarding you with the Yuba River descent.